ddev/ddev.com/src/content/blog/working-with-ddev-and-vite.md

 }
 ```

+Reload the browser (because Vite currently handles CSS and JS changes).

-The image is loaded from vite and is accessible via https://test-vite.ddev.site:5173/src/images/ddev.png for local development.
+The image is loaded from Vite and is accessible via https://test-vite.ddev.site:5173/src/images/ddev.png for local development.
 This is ensured by the `server.origin` setting in `vite.config.js`.

+_If you want to reload your site when a PHP file changes, you could use plugins like [antfu/vite-plugin-restart](https://nystudio107.com/docs/vite/#live-reload-of-twig-config).
+Some frameworks like Laravel have support for this in [their plugin](https://laravel-news.com/laravel-blade-hot-refresh-with-vite)._

+### Demo repository

+You can find the source code for this simple demo here: [mandrasch/ddev-vite-simple-demo](https://github.com/mandrasch/ddev-vite-simple-demo)

 ### Building for production

 This demo only covered the case of using the local development server for hot module reloading.

 For production you would first run `ddev npm run build` to generate the optimized files.
 These will be generated in the `dist/` folder with a hash:

-Example output:
 - /dist/assets/main-8811a981.js
 - /dist/assets/main-d6825f81.css
+- ...

 To include these in PHP, you will need to know the hash values.
-You can set  `build.manifest` to true in vites config.
-With this enabled a `/dist/manifest.json` file is generated on each build, which has reference to all js and css files:
+You could set  `build.manifest` to true in Vites config.
+With this option enabled a `/dist/manifest.json` file is generated on each build, which has reference to all JS and CSS files:

 Example: